 Want to make the funeral event even more memorable and meaningful?
 Consider lighting candles or ask the guests to light a candle each in honor of the deceased.

-Lighting candles on funerals is a centuries-old tradition and all cultures and religions embraced it in one way or another.
+Lighting candles at funerals is a centuries-old tradition and all cultures and religions embraced it in one way or another.
 This activity demonstrates your feelings of sadness and shows how much you care for and miss them.
-It also adds meaning and healing aroma to the funeral and makes it special for both the family and the deceased.
+It also adds meaning and a healing aroma to the funeral and makes it special for both the family and the deceased.

 4. Create a Memory Counter